clue/reactphp-connection-manager-extra/README.md

 The `ConnectionManagerSelective($connectors)` manages a list of `Connector`s and forwards each connection through the first matching one.
-This can be used to implement networking access control lists (ACLs) or firewill rules like a blacklist or whitelist.
+This can be used to implement networking access control lists (ACLs) or firewall rules like a blacklist or whitelist.

 This allows fine-grained control on how to handle outgoing connections, like